microsoft/dotnetconf-studentzone/README.md

 Detect how much water consumption is happening by using IoT sensors - Krzysztof Wicher

 <b>Using ML.NET for Machine Learning</b>
-Using machine learning techniques to estimate future water consumption - Carlotta Castelluccio
+Using machine learning techniques to estimate future water consumption - Carlotta Castelluccio [Session Code](/Using%20ML.NET%20for%20Machine%20Learning/README.md)

 <b>Using .NET and Minimal API</b>
 Developing a backend to your website - Chris Noring